Locally Compact Quantum Groups. A von Neumann Algebra Approach: The antipode: construction and properties. Densities

-Next, we need a similar formula, but for the other leg of $W$.
-And because eventually, we will need all of this to obtain uniqueness of the Haar weights, we will work with two left Haar weights $\varphi_1$ and $\varphi_2$.
+Next we need a~similar formula, but for the other leg of~$W$.
+And because eventually we will need all of this to obtain uniqueness of the Haar weights, we will work with two left Haar weights~$\varphi_1$ and~$\varphi_2$.
 We will use the left regular representations for these two left Haar weights and we will use $W_1$ and $W_2$ to denote them.
-We will in what follows consider these operators as acting on the spaces $\Cal H_\psi\ot\Cal H_{\varphi_1}$ and $\Cal H_\psi\ot\Cal H_{\varphi_2}$ respectively. \snl We then have the following result.
+We will in what follows consider these operators as acting on the spaces $\mathcal H_\psi\otimes\mathcal H_{\varphi_1}$ and $\mathcal H_\psi\otimes\mathcal H_{\varphi_2}$ respectively.